 The Río Grande Silvery Minnow was listed for protection under the Endangered Species Act in 1994.

 Amigos Bravos was part of the U.S Fish and Wildlife Service's team that developed the Rio Grande Silvery Minnow Recovery Plan.
-Finalized on July 8, 1999, the Plan is presently under revision; Amigos Bravos is represented in the revision process by John Pittenger of Blue Earth Consultants.
+Finalized on July 8, 1999, the Plan was revised in 2010.
+Amigos Bravos was represented in the revision process by John Pittenger of Blue Earth Consultants.

-For more information, see Judge Parker's landmark decision in the case
+For more information on the court case history of the Rio Grande Silvery Minnow, see Judge Parker's landmark decision in the case